 The GOV.UK website has a lot of information about benefits and allowances for family carers, including Carer's Allowance and Carer's Credit.
 The Carers UK website also has a section on financial support.

-Age UK Suffolk has a Benefits Advice Service offering practical assistance to secure your full entitlement to benefits and maximise your income, a countywide telephone helpline, a home visiting service for completion of claim forms and confidential benefit checks.
+Age UK Suffolk has a Information Advice Service offering practical assistance to secure your full entitlement to benefits and maximise your income, a countywide telephone helpline, a home visiting service for completion of claim forms and confidential benefit checks.
 This service is available to anyone who is of minimum state pension age.

 The Mental Capacity Act provides a framework to protect vulnerable people over the age of 16 who are not able to make their own decisions.
 It makes clear who can make decisions for people who are unable to do so themselves, and in what situations such decisions can be made.
 It also allows people to plan ahead in case of a time where they may lose capacity, and this may result in a Lasting Power of Attorney.

 Total Voice Suffolk offers a range of advocacy and self advocacy services for people across the county who lack mental capacity or have a mental health condition.
 Click here for details of other advocacy organisations.